 A 1m sq of tapestry costs £4,333 to conserve, whereas it costs approximately £26,500 per m sq to weave a new tapestry (according to trials carried out by West Dean College).

 We have 32 Plant Heritage National Plant Collections – making us the largest single collection holder in the UK.

-With 4 million members, we are proud to have about six times more members than all the main political parties put together.
+With over 4.5 million members, we are proud to have about six times more members than all the main political parties put together.

 - Stourhead inspired Thunderbirds

 Stourhead house was the inspiration for Lady Penelope’s residence in the original Thunderbirds puppet series in the 1960s.

 We look after one in 10 of all the museums in England, Wales and Northern Ireland.

 - We own the place radio was invented at

 The Marconi Centre in Podhu, Cornwall, received the world’s first transatlantic radio transmission in 1901 – an experimental SOS was sent by Marconi himself from Newfoundland to the lonely site on the Cornish coast.